 The Regulated Qualifications Framework (RQF) is the system for cataloguing all qualifications regulated by Ofqual in England.
 Qualifications are catalogued based on their size and level.
-The RQF replaced the Qualifications and Credit Framework (QCF) in October 2015.

 You can search all Open Awards RQF qualifications on our website.

 Ofqual's register of regulated qualifications for all awarding organisations can be found here.